casper-network/docs/source/docs/casper/developers/writing-onchain-code/contract-hash-vs-package-hash.md

 # Using the Contract Hash vs. the Package Hash

-This page describes the circumstances of using the [contract hash](https://docs.rs/casper-types/3.0.0/casper_types/contracts/struct.ContractHash.html) vs. the [contract package hash](https://docs.rs/casper-types/3.0.0/casper_types/contracts/struct.ContractPackageHash.html) when calling a contract or allowing, blocking, or tracking calls from other contracts.
+This page describes the possibilities of using the [contract hash](https://docs.rs/casper-types/3.0.0/casper_types/contracts/struct.ContractHash.html) vs. the [contract package hash](https://docs.rs/casper-types/3.0.0/casper_types/contracts/struct.ContractPackageHash.html) (package hash for short) when calling a contract or managing calls from other contracts.
+Contracts can allow, block, or track calls from other contracts.
 As noted in [Upgrading and Maintaining Smart Contracts](./upgrading-contracts.md#the-contract-package), the contract package contains various contract versions.
-The contract hash is a BLAKE2b hash of a contract, and the contract package hash (package hash for short) is the BLAKE2b hash of a contract package.
+The contract hash is a BLAKE2b hash of a contract, and the contract package hash is the BLAKE2b hash of a contract package.

 <p align="center"><img src={useBaseUrl("/image/package-representation-extended.png")} alt="package-representation" width="400"/></p>

 Depending on what a contract needs to accomplish, it may save and manage the contract hash, package hash, or both.
-Like with most things, this behavior depends on what the contract needs to do.
-A given contract might:
+This behavior depends on what the contract needs to do, so a given contract might:

 - Want to identify specific versions of contracts within the same package and thus use a contract hash
 - Not need specific contract versions and allow or block all versions in the same package, thus using the contract package hash